e74000/Simple-Ising-Model-Simulation/README.md

 This is a simple simulation of the Ising model, written in Go, visualised with ebiten.

-use up/down arrow keys to increase or decrease temperature respectively.
+Use up/down arrow keys to increase or decrease temperature respectively.

 ### Command line flags: